vultisig/docs/threshold-signature-scheme/difference-to-passkeys.md

 # Difference to Passkeys

-## What is a passkey?
+## What is a Passkey?

-A passkey is an advanced method for securely storing sensitive data, designed to facilitate access to applications and websites. \
-This technology was developed under the auspices of the FIDO (Fast IDentity Online) Alliance as part of an initiative to establish a new authentication standard. \
+A passkey is an advanced method for securely storing sensitive data, designed to facilitate access to applications and websites.
+This technology was developed under the auspices of the FIDO (Fast IDentity Online) Alliance as part of an initiative to establish a new authentication standard.
 Initially adopted by major tech companies such as Apple, Microsoft, and Google, passkeys are rapidly gaining traction as a robust alternative to traditional passwords.

-## How do passkeys work?
+## How do Passkeys work?

 Passkeys utilize an asymmetric cryptographic pair, consisting of a private key and a public key, similar to the principles employed in cryptocurrencies.
 These keys are generated locally on the user's device using secure hardware modules, such as the Trusted Platform Module (TPM) or Secure Enclave.